 Procession of images

-In The Lost Head, Hura mixes his snapshots with observed and researched photographs.
-The end credits run into a hundred assets, ranging from the 1980s film Mr. India to pictures of Lord Mountbatten and Jawaharlal Nehru from historical data, and a YouTube compilation of cows attempting – and failing – to copulate.
+Hura mixes his snapshots in The Lost Head with observed and researched photographs.
+The end credits run into a hundred assets, ranging from the 1980s film Mr. India to pictures of Lord Mountbatten and Jawaharlal Nehru from historical data and a YouTube compilation of cows attempting – and failing – to copulate.
 The song, through Hannes d’Hoine and Sjoerd Bruil, hurries alongside the procession of pix during the video – except when it stops midway, in acts three and nine (“the greater violent ones”), earlier than resuming with even more frenzy.